jwallbridge/translob/README.md

 # Code repository for TransLOB

 This is the repository for the paper _Transformers for Limit Order Books_ which uses a CNN for feature extraction followed by a Transformer to predict future price movements from limit order book data.
+This is research code and some assembly may be required.

 The code is in iPython notebooks, of the form simptrans_vN.ipynb where larger N means later :